SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 This is the default formatting; it can be [customized](#customizing-the-usage-help).

 If your application has a lot of arguments, the usage syntax may become very long, and therefore hard to read.
-Set the `WriteUsageOptions.UseAbbreviatedSyntax` property to omit all but the positional arguments; the user can instead use the argument description list to see what arguments are available.
+Set the `UsageWriter.UseAbbreviatedSyntax` property to omit all but the positional arguments; the user can instead use the argument description list to see what arguments are available.

-If you are using [long/short mode](Arguments.md), you can set the `WriteUsageOptions.UseShortNamesForSyntax` property to use short arguments names instead of long names, for arguments that have a short name, in the usage syntax.
+If you are using [long/short mode](Arguments.md), you can set the `UsageWriter.UseShortNamesForSyntax` property to use short arguments names instead of long names, for arguments that have a short name, in the usage syntax.